Mitranim/gotools/dsadapter/readme.md

 Similar to `NewRecordByResource`, but instead of creating a record of the concrete resource type, it creates an empty slice of that type.
 Returns a pointer to the slice.

-The gotcha here is that the returned pointer has type `interface{}`.
+The gotcha here is that the returned pointer has the type `interface{}`.
 [This article](https://github.com/golang/go/wiki/InterfaceSlice) explains why.
 It can still be passed into functions that accept collections as `interface{}`, like `FindByQuery`.
 If you need a slice of records, call `ToRecords()` to convert it to the `[]Record` type.
 If you want the concrete underlying type, do a type assertion.

 Example: